Solar Calculator: Estimate Your Home Solar Costs & Savings

 2. Types of Solar Panels and Solar Equipment Used

-Like with anything else, quality matters with solar panel cost and functionality.
-Panels with higher energy efficiency can deliver more watts per square foot, which means you need to purchase fewer of them to reach your electricity generation target.
-However, high-efficiency solar panels also tend to be more expensive, so you’ll have to justify getting more bang for your buck.
+Quality matters for solar panel cost and functionality.
+Panels with higher energy efficiency can deliver more watts per square foot, which means you need to purchase fewer of them to reach your electricity generation goal.
+These high-efficiency panels tend to be more expensive, but they will save you more money each month.

 There are three main types of solar panels: monocrystalline, polycrystalline and thin-film.
-In general, monocrystalline panels are the most efficient solar panels, followed closely by polycrystalline panels.
+Monocrystalline panels are typically the most efficient solar panels, but they are followed closely by polycrystalline panels.

 3. Geographic Location

-Not only is the cost of solar different in different states, but costs also vary because the solar potential varies by state.
-For example, a home in California is likely going to need fewer solar panels than a home in New York — even if they have the same energy usage — because California has stronger solar potential and more days of full sunlight.
+The more solar energy you produce, the larger your solar savings.
+For instance, a home in California is likely to need fewer solar panels than a home in New York — even if they have the same energy usage — because California has stronger solar potential and more days of full sunlight.

 4. Available Solar Incentives

-Both state and federal governments have established incentive programs to encourage homeowners to buy solar panels.
 There is currently a 30% federal solar tax credit, called an investment tax credit (ITC), available for homeowners who install residential solar panels.
 This tax credit can be applied alongside other local rebates and other financial incentives to help offset the initial price tag.

 Your solar system cost will also depend on the net metering policy of your local utility company.
-Most utilities vary in their buyback rates and feed-in tariffs, but policies can have a big effect on the overall value from your solar system and your solar payback period.
-Be sure to ask your solar installation company about how cooperative your utility provider is with solar energy installations.
+Most utilities vary in their buyback rates and feed-in tariffs, but policies can have a major impact on the overall value of your solar system and solar payback period.

 5. Additional Factors